steren/litestream-cloud-run-example/README.md

 ### Build & deploy the sample to Cloud Run

-Clone this repository and navigate to the directory.
+Clone this repository and navigate to the cloned location.

-You build and deploy the application with the following command:
+Then build and deploy the application with the following command:

 ```sh
 gcloud beta run deploy litestream-example \